vmware-archive/live-docs/projects/ng-live-docs/README.md

 Your application may host compodoc to allow the type arguments in the API viewer to link to more extensive documentation.
 To do:

 -   Generate the compodoc by running compodoc -p tsconfig.json in your relevant library.
 -   Add this generated folder to the assets of your Angular app
 -   Pass an extra argument to NgLiveDocsModule.forRoot to indicate the the URL of compodoc assets

 #### App entry module changes:

 -   Import the generated doc jsons into app.module.ts as following

           import componentsDocumentationJson from '../../gen/components-doc.json';
           import examplesDocumentationJson from '../../gen/examples-doc.json';

           /**
            * The following 2 constants are declared for AOT compilation purpose.
 Otherwise, the compilation would silently fail and
            * the doc jsons are given as null to the NgLiveDocsModule.
            * NOTE: The following two has to be exported otherwise the AoT compiler won't see it.
            */
           export const docJson1: CompodocSchema = componentsDocumentationJson;
           export const docJson2: CompodocSchema = examplesDocumentationJson;

-- We use the online IDE Stackblitz to run examples code.
+*   We use the online IDE Stackblitz to run examples code.
 Create the Information required for Stackblitz service

           export const sbInfo: StackBlitzInfo = {
               /** ID of a URL to StackBlitz starter project.
 This has to be created before running the app. */
               templateId: 'vcd-ui-cc-starter-template',

               /** The name of the project displaying examples */
               projectName: 'VMware Cloud Director UI Components',

               /**
                * Finds a module for a component
                * If this is null or an empty string is returned, the module is not added to the example */ moduleFinder?(componentName: string): string;
           };

-- Recall the asset URL that you hosted the Compodoc at.
+*   Recall the asset URL that you hosted the Compodoc at.
 This URL is relative to the base URL of the Angular app.
 For example, if we hosted the "compodoc" located at "assets/compodoc" from the assets file in Angular.json, we would provide "compodoc" That will be passed below.

 -   Provide the above resources (2 docJsons, sbInfo, assetUrl) to the NgLiveDocs module inside AppModule

           @NgModule({
               ...
               imports: [
                   ...
                   NgLiveDocsModule.forRoot([docJson1, docJson2], sbInfo, assetUrl),
                   ...
               ],
               ...
           })
           export class AppModule {
           }

 -   Import the <component_name>ExampleModule created in [previous step](#creating-examples-and-their-modules) into AppModule by adding it to list of imports

 -   Please refer to [example app module](../example-ng-app/src/app/app.module.ts) for this step

 #### Adding examples to the HTML:

 -   Create a ExampleEntry object as below:

           exampleEntry: ExampleEntry = {
               component: ApiViewerExampleComponent,
-            forComponent: ApiViewerComponent,
               title: 'Api viewer'
             };

 -   Pass that exampleEntry to the ExampleViewer component in the HTML:

           <vmw-example-viewer [exampleEntry]="exampleEntry"></vmw-example-viewer>

 Please refer to [example app](../example-ng-app/src/app) for this step